 Sketch for Teams, on the other hand, requires a subscription priced at $8.25/month per editor.
 While the subscription includes the Mac App, the service is still in Beta and does not offer as many live editing features as Figma.
 More details are available on the Sketch for Teams page.

 Choosing the right software depends on your company.
 In-house companies using Mac computers may prefer Sketch, while teams with remote designers or windows computers may use Figma for convenience.
 Fyresite uses Sketch to design UI, but other companies may feel more comfortable using Figma.
 Both programs are extremely powerful, and either option will enable you to create beautiful graphics and interfaces.
 Ultimately, your choice should depend on your company.
-For assistance analyzing how Sketch or Figma may help your UI stand out, contact us online or call us at 844.526.2253.
+For assistance analyzing how Sketch or Figma may help your UI stand out, contact us online or fill out the form below.